 Fox remains optimistic that there will be a cure

-That fall, he went back to Spin City, but eventually left after two more seasons.
-“One of the reasons I left Spin City was that I felt my face hardening,” he told the New York Times Magazine.
+After four seasons on Spin City, Fox decided to step away.
+“One of the reasons I left Spin City was that I felt my face hardening,” he told The New York Times Magazine.
 “My movements were constricted.
 If you watch episodes from the last couple of seasons, you’ll see I would anchor myself against a desk or the wall.
 Eventually, it was too burdensome.”

-Fox has been known to pick up a guitar at his foundation’s annual benefit and reprise the iconic Back to the Future “Johnny B. Goode” scene — with Coldplay’s Chris Martin even joining him in 2013.
-After all, Fox is a true rockstar.
+Knowing his limits—and knowing where to channel his energy—became his priority.
+In 2000, he launched the Michael J. Fox Foundation for Parkinson’s Research and has poured most of his efforts into its work ever since.
+Fox has been known to pick up a guitar at his foundation’s annual benefit and reprise the iconic Back to the Future “Johnny B. Goode” scene, with Coldplay’s Chris Martin even joining him in 2013.
+After all, Fox is a true rock star.